 - Make the batter: The ingredients come together in a certain order.
 Beat the cream cheese and sugar together first, then beat in the rest of the ingredients except for the eggs.
 Add the eggs one at a time, beating only until combined.
 Over-beating the eggs incorporates too much air into the batter, which causes the cheesecake to deflate and crack.

 - Prepare the water bath: I promise a water bath is nothing complicated.
 You see, cheesecake needs to bake in a humid environment.
 Adding steam to the otherwise dry oven prevents cracks on the surface of your key lime cheesecake.
 Additionally, it keeps the dessert extra creamy and moist.
 There are two options for preparing a water bath and both are detailed in the recipe below.
 The cheesecake can sit in a roasting pan of water in the oven or you can place a roasting pan of hot water on the bottom rack.
 (This is what I do for flourless chocolate cake!
 Works like a charm.)
+I actually have an entire post and video tutorial for How to Make a Cheesecake Water Bath.
 Taking a few extra minutes to prepare a water bath is well worth it.